mlabs-haskell/godot-cardano/paima-demo/README.md

 - CIP-30 compliant errors

+### Note #1

-🛠️ Currently, CIP-30 setup is split between [cip_30_callbacks.gd](./godot-cip-30-frontend/cip_30_callbacks.gd) and [custom HTML shell](./godot-cip-30-frontend/extra-resources/cip-30-paima-shell.html) (marked by `NOTE: CIP-30 integration` comments).
+Currently, CIP-30 setup is split between [cip_30_callbacks.gd](./godot-cip-30-frontend/cip_30_callbacks.gd) and [custom HTML shell](./godot-cip-30-frontend/extra-resources/cip-30-paima-shell.html) (marked by `NOTE: CIP-30 integration` comments).
 It should be possible to do custom HTML shell part in GDScript also, but most certainly require a lot of whapping using `JavaScriptBridge` and associated debugging.

+### Note #2

-🛠️ Definition of  `JavaScriptBridge` callbacks should be done with care and exactly match examples from tutorial, as things tend to break silently here.
+Definition of  `JavaScriptBridge` callbacks should be done with care and exactly match examples from tutorial, as things tend to break silently here.